4-Day Work Week Statistics: How Fewer Days Boost Productivity

 Having been among the few companies using a 4-day workweek for the past three years, Buffer has a lot to say about this concept.

-58. 73.1% of the employees agreed that shorter work days energized them.
-Only 26.9% didnโ€™t feel anything. (source)
+51. 73.1% of the employees agreed that shorter work days energized them.
+Only 26.9% didn’t feel anything (source).

-4-Day Work Week FAQs
+4-day Work Week FAQs

-According to a recent survey in this article, the major problem is that employees may not be readily available to render support when needed.
-Also, even though a four-day workweek will give employees longer rest days, it can increase stress and burnout.
-This is because they are working to complete fiveโ€”or six-day tasks in four days.
+The major problem, according to a recent survey in this article, is that employees may not be readily available to render support when needed.
+Also, even though a 4-day workweek will give employees longer rest days, it can increase stress and burnout.
+This is because they are working to complete five or six-day tasks in 4 days.

 Yes.
 The statistics above prove that a 4-day workweek improves employee productivity and satisfaction, thus increasing retention and reducing turnover.

-According to a study by Laura Vanderkam, employees should aim for 7.6 hours per day for productivity.
+From a study by Laura Vanderkam, employees should aim for 7.6 hours per day for productivity.
 Therefore, you are working for a total of 30.4 hours per 4-day work week or 38 hours per 5-day work week.

 According to Gartner, a 4-day work week improves work-life balance and reduces work stress.
 For businesses, it improves talent retention by 57% and boosts revenue by 1.4%.